pydiverse/pydiverse.pipedag/README.md

       class: "pydiverse.pipedag.engine.SequentialEngine"
 ```

-If you don't have a postgres, Microsoft SQL Server, or IBM DB2 database at hand, you can start a postgres database with the following `docker-compose.yaml` file:
+If you don't have a postgres, Microsoft SQL Server, or IBM DB2 database at hand, you can start a postgres database, you can use a file like `example/docker-compose.yaml`:

 ```yaml
 version: "3.9"